mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 }
 ```

-This is our first time using findOne.
+This is our first time using *findOne*.
 This function is good to have when you're looking for some document that matches a certain query, or to get a general idea about the shape of documents in a collection.
 This is a rare case, because most of the time, when a collection is queried, the goal is to get all of the documents that match the query, not just one.
 Plus, when you get just one document, you don't know if this is the only document that matches the query or if there are others.
 But this function is excellent for the purpose of this example, which is why you're seeing it now.
 Step four, copy this random document.
 Finally, let's try to insert it into the collection.
 See if we get a duplicate key error.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.inspections.insert({